 “In times of change, learners inherit the Earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists.”
 Philosopher Eric Hoffer

-There is no doubt about it change is upon us, increasing at an exponential pace.
+There is no doubt about it, change is upon us, increasing at an exponential pace.
 When knowledge is doubling every eighteen months and increasing, how is one to stay current and meet expectations?
 We must be constant learners.
-We must be as the sons of Issachar, men who had understanding of the times, to know what Israel ought to do (1 Chronicles 12:32 ESV)
+We must be as the sons of Issachar, “men who had an understanding of the times, to know what Israel ought to do.”
+(1 Chronicles 12:32 ESV)

 As a business professional, securing your business to meet the needs of people through truth and transparency will yield unmatched influence regardless of the product or service.
 Serving as a Biblical Navigator, connecting people with the right influence through Biblical values in their search of need will be honored by the Lord Himself.
 He was a carpenter and understood these thoughts very well.
 Your profession will be used of the Almighty in a very practical way.

 Fasten your seat belts.
 God will be using you in unmatched and unthinkable ways in a very fulfilling manner.
 Remember George Hormel’s words: “I work for God and pack meats to pay for the expenses.”
 Something to think about!

 Rev./Dr. Mark T. O’Farrell is President of Trinity College of Florida located in Trinity, Florida since 2005.
 Dr. O’Farrell is licensed as an Official Worker of The Christian and Missionary Alliance and has served in pastorates in Belle Glade and Port Charlotte, Florida.